Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Weave to Life**

     As a :rsc-bonus-action: **Bonus Action**, you can expend a spell slot of 1st level or higher to heal yourself or an ally within 30 feet.
-The number of hit points healed equals the level of the expended slot.
-In addition, the target gains temporary hit points equal to your spellcasting ability modifier.
+The number of Hit Points healed equals the level of the expended slot.
+In addition, the target gains temporary Hit Points equal to your spellcasting ability modifier.
 You must finish a long rest before you can use Weave to Life again

 - **Soothing Magic**

-    If you target one or more allies with a spell that allows them to regain hit points or with Weave to Life, those allies are immune to being frightened for a number of rounds equal to the level of the healing spell.
-In addition, one ally who healed hit points (your choice) gains inspiration.
+    If you target one or more allies with a spell that allows them to regain Hit Points or with Weave to Life, those allies are immune to being frightened for a number of rounds equal to the level of the healing spell.
+In addition, one ally who healed Hit Points (your choice) gains inspiration.
 You must complete a short or long rest before you can grant inspiration again.

 ### Elemental Adept
 *4th-level Feat*